 Do what I call ‘The 21-Day Challenge’.
 Spend 35 minutes a day alone with your naked body for 21 days.

-Tell your partner to do the washing up, turn off your Wi-Fi, go into your bedroom, and lock the door.
+Turn off your Wi-Fi, go into your bedroom, and close the door.
 You don’t have to have an orgasm.
 The important thing is to spend time alone with yourself.
-Become intimate with your body again—feel your breasts, your buttocks, your belly.
+Become intimate with your body again—feel your chest, your buttocks, your belly.
 Most of us live in the future.
 “Oh, I’ll become desirable when I’ve lost a couple of pounds at the end of this week.”

 Stay in the moment.
 This is you, right now.
-You might be 36.
-Imagine how beautiful you’d think you were if you were 56.
-And if you’re 56, you’ll think, wow, I guess I’m not 86.
-I know now that you can be very hot and desirable at 86.
 Remember all those people you’ve had sex with whose bodies weren’t perfect, but it didn’t matter.

 Anyway, it’s all about you.
 The great thing is, nobody knows what the hell you are getting up to in your bedroom for those 35 minutes.
 Don’t forget to take in lube (coconut oil or almond oil are good and cheap), and don’t feel compelled to get into sex toys, but you might want to try out a few.

-After a while, you might want to masturbate to orgasm: sometimes with just clit stim, sometimes with a dildo in your vagina too.
-The bottom line is that you are going to emerge from your bedroom after this 21-day-challenge, an all-powerful goddess!
-So why not do it at the same time as your female friends and swap notes?
+After a while, you might want to masturbate to orgasm: sometimes with just clit stim, sometimes with a dildo.
+The bottom line is that you are going to emerge from your bedroom after this 21-day-challenge all-powerful!
+So why not do it at the same time as your friends and swap notes?

 Do you feel like there has been a progression in the way the world views female empowerment and sexual empowerment?